nicebread/quarto-revealjs-clean-FS/README.md

 Depending on your use case, here are some [Quarto CLI](https://quarto.org/) commands to get started.

-If you would like to add the **nicebread** theme to an existing directory:
+If you would like to add the **nicetheme** theme to an existing directory:

 ```bash
 quarto install extension nicebread/quarto-FS